How do you convince someone to invest in a $30 version of something otherwise available in a pound store?

 As a self-confessed, self-development nut, I’m always looking out for things that can make me just a little but better.
 To that end I’ve paid more attention to my sleep since reading ‘Why We Sleep‘ by Matthew Walker.
 Better quality sleep = better quality life.

-But how do you convince someone to invest in a $30 version of something otherwise available in a pound store?
 Here’s what I learned from my purchase experience of a manta sleep mask.

 The self-development crowd hang out on Twitter, and it was there where I first discovered @MantaSleep.